jarichooo/jarichooo/README.md

 ## Hey there, welcome to my GitHub! 👋
 👨‍💻 I’m Joshua, a 3rd-year Computer Science student at Camarines Sur Polytechnic Colleges.

-🌱 Actively learning React and JavaScript to strengthen my frontend skills so I can develop full stack applications, though I’m more capable and confident in backend development.

-💻 Passionate about creating practical web applications and continuously improving my skills to become a strong backend developer.
+💻 Passionate about creating practical web applications, Networking, Cybersecurity, and continuously improving my skills to become a strong Software Developer.

 📫 Reach me at: barjajoshuajericho@gmail.com or jobarja@my.cspc.edu.ph